List of Nashville Sounds no-hitters: History

 The Sounds' first combined no-hitter occurred on July 15, 2006, in Nashville, when pitchers Carlos Villanueva (6 IP), Mike Meyers (2 IP), and Alec Zumwalt (1 IP) no-hit the Memphis Redbirds.
-Villanueva, working under a limit of 90 pitches in his Triple-A debut, was relieved by Meyers at the start of the seventh inning, and Zumwalt came in for the save in the ninth working a 1-2-3 inning and striking out Jason Conti on a checked swing.
+Memphis came close to scoring in the top of the third inning when Skip Schumaker drew a leadoff walk, advanced to second base on a sacrifice bunt, and reached third on a fly out, but Villanueva struck out Jason Conti to retire the side.
+Working under a limit of 90 pitches in his Triple-A debut, Villanueva was relieved by Meyers at the start of the seventh inning, and Zumwalt came in for the save in the ninth, working a 1-2-3 inning and striking out Conti on a checked swing for the final out.

 Manny Parra pitched the franchise's second perfect game on June 25, 2007, against the Round Rock Express at the Dell Diamond in Round Rock, Texas, making it the first Sounds no-hitter in a road game.
 Only two Express players managed to work the count full: Jason Lane and Cody Ransom.
 Otherwise, Parra experienced little difficulty in retiring hitters.
 The last batter of the game was pinch hitter Jesse Garcia, who popped out to Brad Nelson at first.
 Parra threw 107 pitches and struck out 11 hitters to record the third nine-inning complete perfect game in Pacific Coast League history.

+Simón Castro celebrating with his Sounds teammates after closing out a no-hitter on June 7, 2017.

-Most recently, Chris Smith (6 IP), Sean Doolittle (1 IP), Tucker Healy (1 IP), and Simón Castro (1 IP) pitched a combined no-hitter on June 7, 2017, versus the Omaha Storm Chasers at Werner Park in Papillion, Nebraska.
+Nashville's next no-hit effort occurred on June 7, 2017, when Chris Smith (6 IP), Sean Doolittle (1 IP), Tucker Healy (1 IP), and Simón Castro (1 IP) pitched a combined no-hitter versus the Omaha Storm Chasers at Werner Park in Papillion, Nebraska.
 The 36-year-old Smith pitched six scoreless innings before being relieved by a trio of pitchers including Doolittle, who was with the team on a major league rehab assignment.

+Sounds pitchers accomplished two no-hitters, one of them a perfect game, late in the 2026 season.
+On August 23, Brandon Sproat (3 IP) and Tate Kuehner (4 IP) combined to no-hit the Norfolk Tides in the first game of a seven-inning doubleheader at Harbor Park in Norfolk, Virginia.
+With two on in the bottom of the seventh inning following a walk and a hit by pitch, outfielder Tyler Black made a leaping catch at the wall to secure the victory.